epicure24/Object-Detection-on-Indian-Currencies/README.md

- # ObjectDetectionClassifierRegressor  - Custom Object Detection Model from Scratch using ResNet34
+ # Custom Object Detection Model from Scratch using ResNet34 and Xception

 It is a pytorch notebook that detects the indian currencies of Rs.
 10, 20, 50, 100, 200 , 500 and 2000 and creates a bounding box around them.
 I have used ResNet34 model and trained it with images along with their annotations xml file and their class names.

 500 Rs Image